Christa Lee-Chuvala

 christa.lee-chuvala@eastern.edu

-Dr. Christa Lee-Chuvala is an Associate Professor in the College of Business and Leadership at Eastern University.
-She is a primary faculty member in the PhD in Organizational Leadership program, and teaches a variety of courses on statistics, quantitative research methods, and leadership to graduate and undergraduate students.
+Dr. Christa Lee-Chuvala is the Dean of the College of Business and Leadership.
+She is also an Associate Professor in the PhD in Organizational Leadership program, teaching courses on quantitative research methods and serving as chair and methodologist for numerous dissertation committees.

-Dr. Lee-Chuvala’s professional experience outside of academia has been oriented toward community and economic development.
+Dr. Lee-Chuvala’s professional experience outside of academia has been oriented toward urban economics and community and economic development.
 Early in her career, she ran educational and job-readiness programs for children and teenagers in Buffalo, New York.
-After obtaining her master’s degree, she worked as a research associate at the Institute for International Urban Development (IIUD) on various projects sponsored by the World Bank, UN HABITAT, and the Swedish International Development Agency.
-Prior to coming to Eastern, Dr. Lee-Chuvala co-directed the Boston Faith & Justice Network, a nonprofit organization that brings Christians together to link radical generosity to just action for the purpose of poverty alleviation.”
+After obtaining her master’s degree, she worked as a research associate at the Institute for International Urban Development (IIUD) on various economic development projects sponsored by the World Bank, UN HABITAT, and other funders.
+Before coming to Eastern, she co-directed the Boston Faith & Justice Network, an organization that focuses on economic discipleship and brings Christians together to link radical generosity to just action for the purpose of poverty alleviation.

 Education